Archive for the ‘marinade’ Category

 Lots of fresh parsley is key!

-I recently saw a chimichurri recipe that included avocado, and thought: now that sounds tasty!
+I recently saw a recipe that had some chimichurri ingredients but also included avocado, and thought: now that sounds tasty!
 It’s not the classic recipe, of course, but it is delicious!
-I can see this stuff used as a dip for veggies or chips.
+I can see this used as a dip for veggies or chips.
 The fresh lime juice keeps the avocado from browning.

 1/3 cup extra virgin olive oil